 Here's a brief guide to some common questions about car storage and a few tips for preparing and maintaining your car while it's in storage.

-Yes, storing a car in a storage unit is quite common for short or long term storage.
+Yes, storing a car in a storage unit is quite common for short or long term storage in San Jose.
 Car storage units require drive-up accessibility and not all storage facilities have this feature, so you'll want to filter your search to just include facilities with car storage or search by city or zip code on SpareFoot's page.

 A 10x20 storage unit is the most common size for car storage.
 This will fit most sedans, crossovers, SUVs and small trucks.
 Larger trucks, vans and SUVs will require something larger like a 10x30 storage unit, while compact cars might fit into a 10x15 storage unit.
 Keep in mind that storage units have 8 foot ceilings, so trucks with higher lifts may not fit.
 Check out our for more details.